rocicorp/replicache/CONTRIBUTING.md

       - request and response content
       - some process is starting
   - We do not use a warning level because warnings are typically not actionable and are mostly ignored.
 We prefer the developer to take a position: does the thing rise to the level that a developer should go do something about it or not?
 We do not use a trace level because we haven't yet found a use for it, and extra log levels are just confusing.

-### Style (Go-specific)

-- Prefer consumer-defined interfaces to introduce seams for testing (as opposed to say variables that point to an implementation, functions that take functions, etc)
-- Code must be gofmt'd but does _not_ have to lint
-- There are a lot of ways to initialize variables in Go.
-For consistency, we default to literal-style initialization (e.g., `Foo{}` or `map[string]string{}`) because it's a few chars shorter.
-We use `make` or `new` when necessary, e.g., to create a slice with a specific capacity or to create a channel.